BWeeks101/C4/readme.md

 ### Interactive Front-End Development Milestone Project

-C4 is a javascript version of the classic 'Connect 4' board game, from Hasbro.
+C4 is a JavaScript version of the classic 'Connect 4' board game, from Hasbro.

 Unlike the traditional game, C4's twist limits each players turn to 5s by default (this can be adjusted up to 30s if the player is finding things too challenging).